neelsoumya/dsSurvival/README.md

 v2.0.0: This has privacy preserving survival curves.

+v2.1.0: This has vcov() functionality.

 ## Acknowledgements

 We acknowledge the help and support of the DataSHIELD technical team.
-We are especially grateful to Elaine Smith, Stuart Wheater, Eleanor Hyde, Stephen Sharp, Ken Ong, Yannick Marcon, Paul Burton, Demetris Avraam, Patricia Ryser-Welch, Kevin Rue-Albrecht and Wolfgang Viechtbauer for fruitful discussions and feedback.
+We are especially grateful to Elaine Smith, Stuart Wheater, Eleanor Hyde, Stephen Sharp, Ken Ong, Yannick Marcon, Paul Burton, Demetris Avraam, Patricia Ryser-Welch, Kevin Rue-Albrecht, Maria Jose Gomez Vazquez and Wolfgang Viechtbauer for fruitful discussions and feedback.

 ## Contact